SolidLabResearch/WhatsInAPod/content/document_centric.md

 For example,
-interoperability requires the address book and birthday apps to store their data in the same place, for instance, the `/people/` container.
+interoperability requires the address book and birthday apps to use the same data, and hence to store it in the same place, such as the `/people/` container.
-Failure to do so would result in apps not being aware of the others' data being available on the pod.
 However,
 their preferences regarding the organization of that container vary.
 The address book app,
-which lets the user edit contacts one by one, has a _context_ and _performance_ incentive to place all of the attributes of a contact in a single RDF document, leading to an organization such as:
+which lets the user edit contacts one by one, has a _context_ and _performance_ incentive to place all contact attributes in a single RDF document per contact, leading to an organization such as:

 - `/people/work/dani.ttl`